ben-yip/grunt-html-imports/README.md

 # grunt-html-imports

-> Import html partials.
->
 > Having trouble managing and modularizing your static HTML project?
   Try this plugin.

 ## How it works?

+- Use a `<link>` tag to indicate which html-fragment file you want to import.
+- The syntax is the same as [HTML Imports in Working Draft](https://developer.mozilla.org/en-US/docs/Web/Web_Components/HTML_Imports).
-- Use a `<link>` tag to indicate which html-fragment you want to import.
-What this plugin do is to replace each import-link tag statement with the according file content.
+- What this plugin do is to replace each import-link tag statement with the according file content.
 - It does NOT matter whether you use relative or absolute paths.
 - You can even import recursively (eg. `b.html` imported to `a.html`, and `c.html` imported to `b.html`)

-Just write the import-link tag, and get what you want.
+- Just write the import-link tag, and get what you want.
+Check out the example below.

 ### Example

-Consider you have 3 following .html files:
+Consider you have 3 HTML files as follows:

 **index.html**
 ```html